tomato42/tls13-spec/draft-ietf-tls-tls13.md

 {:br }

-This extension comes in two flavors:

-- An indication of a complete configuration (cipher suites, extensions, etc.)

 A client which wishes to reuse a known configuration MAY supply a single KnownConfigurationExtension value which indicates the known configuration it desires to use.
 It is a fatal error to supply more than one extension.

-A server which wishes to use the key echoes the extension in its ServerHello.
+A server which wishes to use the key replies with an empty extension in its ServerHello.

 When the client and server mutually agree upon a known configuration via this mechanism, then the Static Secret (SS) is computed based on the server's (EC)DHE